-Game pieces are made of many materials.
+Game are made of many materials.
 Here are some resources that may be apropos when examining and researching games.

 Vegetable ivory is a material used in game pieces derived from plant sources.
 Vegetable ivory was used as a cheaper and more adaptable resource for game pieces than bone and ivory.
 The following resources discuss vegetable ivory: